 Houston’s Top Gynecomastia Surgeon

 Finding a trustworthy plastic surgeon is the first step in resolving the signs of Gynecomastia.
 Dr. Paul Vitenas has been helping both adolescent and adult men with their enlarged male breasts for 25 years.
-During a complimentary consultation, Dr. Vitenas will determine if Gynecomastia is present, and assist in determining the best treatment plan.
+During a consultation, Dr. Vitenas will determine if Gynecomastia is present, and assist in determining the best treatment plan.

 Contact Vitenas Cosmetic Surgery for more information on adult Gynecomastia or male breast reduction at (281) 668-7370.
 Our Houston office is conveniently located off Richmond Avenue and Drexel, in the heart of the city.